Articles of Incorporation and Rules

 Chapter 4 Audit Services

-(Audit of the performance of duties by Directors)
+(Auditing the execution of duties by directors)

 2. In order to fulfill the responsibilities set forth in the preceding paragraph, the Auditor shall perform the following duties: